winter-yuki/kotlin-self-types/README.md

 ## Motivation

 Self-types can be emulated by weird boilerplate code with recursive generics and/or some additional casts.
+But they are useful in some popular patterns, so there can be reason to make them a language feature.

 ### Transformation chains

-The most common example of self-types application is abstract builder pattern.
+The most common example of self-types application is an abstract builder pattern.
 But in Kotlin builders are usually implemented via extension receivers or `apply` function (builder object should be mutable here).
-But if we want to construct a transformation chain of an immutable object (or use *prototype* architecture pattern with `clone()` method in class hierarchy), self-types are still useful:
+But if we want to construct a (monadic) transformation chain of an immutable object (or to use *prototype* architecture pattern with `clone()` method in class hierarchy), self-types are still useful:

 ```kotlin
 open class Lazy<out T>(val computation: () -> T) {